submariner-io/submariner-website/src/content/quickstart/openshift/globalnet/_index.md

 Please note that  `oc`, `aws-cli`, `terraform`, and `wget` need to be installed before the `prep_for_subm.sh` script can be run.
 {{% /notice %}}

+{{% notice note %}}
+The script deploys an `m5n.large` EC2 instance type by default, optimized for improved network throughput and packet rate performance, for the Submariner gateway node.
+Please ensure that the AWS Region you deploy to supports this instance type.
+Alternatively, you can customize the AWS instance type as shown below.
+{{% /notice %}}

 {{< include "quickstart/openshift/run_prep_for_subm.md" >}}

 ### Install `subctl`